geoffreyweal/ORCA_Mechanism_Procedure/Documentation/docs/Programs_to_Install.md

 ## The ``viewORCA`` Program

-The ``viewORCA`` program is used throughout this procedure to allow the user to view various ORCA calculations.
+The ``viewORCA`` program ([see the Github repository here](https://github.com/geoffreyweal/viewORCA)) is used throughout this procedure to allow the user to view various ORCA calculations.
 To install ``viewORCA`` program in your computer, install the pre-requisite programs before installing ``viewORCA`` as given in the following instructions:

 ### Pre-requisites